Luke Girgis: Management and other roles

 In February 2006 Girgis founded talent management company Be Like Children with the mission statement to be "always artist first".

 As Chance Waters' manager, in 2012, he negotiated for that artist's album, Infinity, to appear on Permanent Records, an imprint of Shock Records.

 From November 2012 until October 2014, Girgis was player development officer for the professional rugby league club Sydney Roosters.

 In 2013 Girgis worked to negotiate a deal for Chance Waters with Island Records Australia, a subsidiary of the Universal Music Group.
-Due to Waters' tracks being listed in the 2012 Triple J Hottest 100, that artist also signed a publishing contract with Universal Music Publishing.
+Due to Waters' tracks being listed at number 89 in the 2012 Triple J Hottest 100, that artist also signed a publishing contract with Universal Music Publishing.

 In 2014 Girgis was given funds from The Seed Arts Music Grant to attend a management workshop.
 He formed a performance duo, Run to Damascus, with Jon Reichardt, to release a single, "Hide & Seek", via I Forget, Sorry!
 The track was mixed and executive produced by Waters.

 Also in 2014 he and his business partner, Matt Cannings, formed Careless Management (part of Be Like Children) and became co-managers of Sydney-based pop rock act, Little Sea, and signed them to a deal with Sony Music Australia.
 They debuted at number 1 on the Australian iTunes music chart, before touring Australia as main support for international stars 5 Seconds of Summer.

 In July 2015 Girgis oversaw the release of Little Sea's EP, With You Without You, featuring the single, "Change for Love", which peaked in the ARIA Singles Chart top 40.

 From November 2015 until July 2016 Girgis was A&R/label director at Shock Records.

 Be Like Children was terminated in December 2016.